vrtulka23/scinumtools3/docs/source/index.rst

 This documentation introduces the concepts, languages, modules, and APIs that make up the SciNumTools framework.

+DIP environments can be persisted in the DIPH5 HDF5 format for exchange and later reuse, or exported as native C++, C, Fortran, Rust, or Julia parameters, as well as JSON and YAML data files.

 .. toctree::
    :maxdepth: 2
    :caption: Getting Started